Franklin Gómez: Early years and education

 Gómez was born in Puerto Plata Province in the Dominican Republic.
 His father, Eugenio Gómez, was a fisherman and his mother, Margarita Matos, was a housewife.
 In 1991, Franklin's father died as a consequence of medical malpractice.
 As a result, his mother decided to move to Puerto Rico, along with Franklin and her other two sons: Emanuel and Abel.
 During childhood, Gómez played basketball and baseball.
 He began wrestling when he was 12 years old, training at Club Sparta in San Juan.

-He came to the United States and lived in New Jersey his freshman year of high school where he stayed with a host family, Bill and Diane McGrath, in Hammonton, New Jersey and attended St. Augustine Preparatory School in Richland, New Jersey.
+He came to the United States and lived in New Jersey his freshman year of high school where he stayed with a host family, Bill and Diane McGrath, and attended St. Augustine Preparatory School in Richland, New Jersey.
 Gómez would then move to Brandon, Florida, where he attended Brandon High School.

 Aside of wrestling, Gómez completed a Bachelor's degree in Human Resources, with a major in psychology from Michigan State, as well as a Master's degree in Business Administration from Walden University.

 Wrestling career

+High school

 While studying at St. Augustine Prep in New Jersey, Gómez won district and regional titles at 103 and 112-pounds.
-He then wrestled at Brandon High School in Brandon, Florida, and was the 2005 Florida 2A 119-pound state champion his senior year.
+He then wrestled at Brandon High School in Brandon, Florida, and was the 2005 FHSAA 2A 119-pound state champion his senior year.
 Gómez also completed the triple crown of high school wrestling in 2005, winning a folkstyle national championship, along with the junior freestyle and junior Greco-Roman national championships.

+College

 Following high school, Gómez wrestled collegiately for Michigan State, where he won an NCAA Division I title at 133-pounds in 2009.
 After graduation, he was recruited to the Nittany Lion Wrestling Club at Penn State University, where he trained in freestyle wrestling.